Core area 2: Teaching, learning and/or assessment processes

 Participating in the Introduction to Online Distance Learning course was an engaging and rewarding experience, and although I was disappointed not to be able to join the synchronous discussions following my guest lecture, I had another opportunity to engage in discussion around the topic of open education and co-creation several months later.
 In March 2017 I was invited to present a paper on open education and OER at the International Open Science Conference in Berlin .
 I used my guest lecture as the basis of my talk and expanded the case study to focus more on the co-creation aspect of the Geosciences Outreach and Engagement course.
 My talk was well received, with several delegates approaching me afterwards to say how much they valued hearing examples of co-creation and OER used in science education.

-- Introduction to Online Distance Learning on Blackboard Learn (screenshot above)
+- Screenshot of the Introduction to Online Distance Learning on Blackboard Learn (see above).

 - Open Education and Co-Creation by Lorna M. Campbell, lecture on MediaHopper https://media.ed.ac.uk/media/Open+Education+and+Co-Creation/1_fbw0iwaf

-- International Open Science Conference speaker profiles http://www.open-science-conference.eu/speakers2017/
+- My speaker profile on the International Open Science Conference website http://www.open-science-conference.eu/speakers2017/